 Ofgem is responsible for implementing and administering the scheme on behalf of the Department of Energy and Climate Change.

-The Non-Domestic RHI is open to the non-domestic sector including industrial, commercial, public sector and not-for-profit organisations with eligible installations.
-In the context of the scheme, a non-domestic installation is a renewable heating installation that supplies large-scale industrial heating and small community heating projects.
+The Non-Domestic RHI was open to the non-domestic sector including industrial, commercial, public sector and not-for-profit organisations with eligible installations.
+All applications remain subject to the detailed scheme rules.

 RHI Scheme Requirements

 Whilst the scheme is closed to new entrants, existing members have ongoing obligations.
 It is advisable to visit the Ofgem website to review the scheme rules.